Chapter 4901:1-39 Energy Efficiency Programs

 (j) Participant costs, if any.

 (D) An electric utility, as part of its filing, may request to adjust its sales and/or demand baseline.
 In making such an adjustment, the baseline shall be normalized for weather and for changes in numbers of customers, sales, and peak demand to the extent such changes are outside the control of the electric utility.
 The electric utility shall include in its application all assumptions, rationales, and calculations, and shall propose methodologies and practices to be used in any proposed adjustments or normalizations.
 To the extent approved by the commission, normalizations for weather, changes in numbers of customers, sales, and peak demand shall be consistently applied from year to year.
 The electric utility shall modify its baseline, on a going forward basis, to exclude load and usage characteristics of all opt-out customers and the customers in its certified distribution territory with a reasonable arrangement authorized by the commission pursuant to section 4905.31 of the Revised Code.

-(a) A description of each approved energy efficiency or peak-demand reduction program implemented in the previous calendar year including:
+(a) A description of each energy efficiency or peak-demand reduction program implemented in the previous calendar year including:

 (i) The key activities undertaken in each program, the number and type of participants, a comparison of the forecasted savings to the verified savings achieved by such program, the magnitude of anticipated savings, and a trend analysis of how anticipated savings will be realized over the life of the program.